-Audit risk How we responded to the risk Impairment of goodwill The group recognised goodwill of £5,523,000 as at 30 November 2021 (2020: £11,837,000).
+Audit risk How we responded to the risk Impairment of goodwill The group recognised goodwill of £5,661,000 as at 30 November 2022 (2021: £5,523,000).
 There is a risk that goodwill is impaired and therefore materially overstated.
-For the year ended 30 November 2021, management performed an impairment review for each of the cash-generating units (CGUs) to which goodwill relates.
-The assessment was based on the future cash flows of each CGU using either a discounted cash flow models or fair value assessments.
-Significant management judgement and estimation uncertainty is involved in this area, where the primary inputs are: Estimating future cash flows; Selecting an appropriate discount rate and variables with the cash flow model; and Selecting appropriate valuation methodologies Our audit work included, but was not restricted to, the following: We assessed management's impairment review process and performed analysis which formed the basis of our challenge of management's assumptions.
-We verified the arithmetical accuracy of the impairment model.
+For the year ended 30 November 2022, management performed an impairment review for each of the cash-generating units (CGUs) to which goodwill relates.
+The assessment was based on the expected future cash flows of each CGU using either a discounted cash flow model or fair value assessment.
+Significant management judgement and estimation uncertainty is involved in this area, where the primary inputs are: Estimating future cash flows; Selecting an appropriate discount rate and variables with the cash flow model; and We assessed management's impairment review process and performed analysis which formed the basis of our challenge of management's assumptions.
+We verified the arithmetical accuracy and integrity of the impairment model.
 We reviewed management's forecasted cash flows that fed into discounted cash flow models and challenged assumptions around these with reference to historic results, market trends and future expectations.
-We assessed the appropriateness of the growth and discount rates used by management and challenged Management on those that fell outside of our expectations.
-We considered the basis from which fair values were derived and considered whether they were reasonable.
-We reviewed the carrying value of goodwill to consider whether amounts relating to subsidiaries disposed of during and relevant market-based valuation multiples.
-Disposal of subsidiary entities The Group underwent a significant restructure during the year having disposed of material subsidiary entities.
-The Group has presented the results of these subsidiaries within discontinued operations, also recognising a gain on their disposal of £25.9m.
-There is a risk of an inaccurate allocation of results between continuing and discontinued operations.
-There is also a risk of misstatement of the gain on disposal either through inaccurate calculation of consideration receivable, or misallocation of income and expenditure (arising from either continuing or discontinued operations) to the disposal gain individual balance sheets of the companies disposed of at the time of disposal.
-We considered the allocation of costs to discontinued operations and the appropriateness of the presentation of these transactions.
-We reviewed amounts recognised in relation to the
+Selecting appropriate valuation methodologies and relevant market based valuation multiples.
+Impairment of parent company investment valuation The parent company holds material investments in two wholly owned trading subsidiaries, Skymesh Pty Ltd ("Skymesh") and Brdy AS ("Brdy").
+There is a risk that these investments are impaired and therefore materially overstated.
+For the year ended 30 November 2022, management considered whether indicators of impairment existed for each cash-generating unit (CGU).
+Where relevant, valuation assessments were performed by management to determine the recoverable value of these entities.
+Significant management judgement and estimation uncertainty is involved in this area, where the primary inputs are: Estimating future cash flows; Comparable market-based valuation metrics; Selecting an appropriate discount rate and variables within Our audit work included, but was not restricted to, the following: We assessed management's impairment review process and reviewed their analysis and performed our own analysis to challenge management's assumptions.
+We verified the arithmetical accuracy and integrity of the impairment models.
+We reviewed management's discounted cash flow valuation model and challenged assumptions around these with reference to historic results, market trends and future expectations.
+We assessed the appropriateness of the growth and discount rates used by management and challenged management on those that fell outside of our expectations.
+We reviewed management's fair value assessment methodologies and assessed and challenged the appropriateness of the assumptions used within them.
+Selection of appropriate valuation methodologies.
+We challenged management's assumptions by making reference to contradictory evidence obtained, including alternative valuation techniques and metrics.